Life Flight (New Zealand): Air ambulance

 Life Flight's J32 Jetstream air ambulance, ZK-LFW, replaced their older Metroliner plane in 2012.
 A second aircraft of the same type, ZK-LFT, was purchased in 2017 to meet rising demand.
 Both carry patients between hospitals around New Zealand to receive specialist medical care.
 The service flies an average of four emergency trips to hospitals around New Zealand per day.
+In November 2023, Life Flight announced that they were purchasing three Beechcraft King Air 200C aircraft from the Royal Flying Doctors Service to replace their two J32 Jetstream aircraft.
+Life Flight now operate five King Air aircraft.

 Pilot Ian Pirie commented that flying patients by air presents unique challenges, such as ensuring soft landings for patients with spinal injuries, or flying very low with patients with brain or diving injuries.
 He commented that calls involving premature babies were often the most rewarding, as he was often able to see how much they had grown when later flying them home after weeks in hospital incubators.
 The plane is even equipped to deliver babies on board, if necessary.

+In 2024, Life Flight set up an operating base at Hamilton Airport, with one aircraft being located at the airport.
+In 2026, the base was officially opened by Life Flight CEO Mark Johnston and Minister of Health Simeon Brown, a second aircraft was announced to be based in Hamilton at the same time.

 Charity fundraising

 As Life Flight Trust is a charitable trust, it receives funding through donations.
 Community fundraisers to raise funds for the service are often organised by individuals or groups such as Westpac bank, or other local clubs and organisations.

 Other fundraising events are often put on by Life Flight itself and funds are also raised by word of mouth, online donations, and telemarketing.
 Due to the service's high-profile among New Zealand's rescue services, other lower profile services such as the Taranaki Air Ambulance and the Nelson Marlborough Rescue Helicopter Trust have been confused for the service, and sometimes miss out on donations as a result.